danielmorell/cruncher/README.md

-# Image Cruncher
+# Cruncher

-Image Cruncher is a simple but powerful command line tool that optimizes images for the web.
+Cruncher is a simple but powerful command line tool that optimizes images for the web.

 ## Installing

-Install and update Image Cruncher using [pip](https://pip.pypa.io/en/stable/quickstart/).
+Install and update Cruncher using [pip](https://pip.pypa.io/en/stable/quickstart/).

 ```
 $ pip install image-cruncher
 ```

-**Image Cruncher is built for Python 3.** It is tested on Python 3.6 and newer.
+**Cruncher is built for Python 3.** It is tested on Python 3.6 and newer.

 ## Usage